soerlemans/awx/README.md

 - Add features to make AWK more powerful
   - Optional local scoping for variables
   - Default arguments and keyword arguments
+  - Negative field references (stealing this from goawk)
   - Add namespaces
 - Maintain POSIX AWK compatibility
 - Expand on the standard library